gr0uch/s2/README.md

 s2 is agnostic about most of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), since the specification doesn't play well with server-side rendered HTML without some non-trivial work.
 It aims to focus on orthogonal functionality like data binding.

 Although s2 uses `<template>` and `<slot>` elements, it does so in a different context.
 For example, it is not possible to use the `slot` attribute to fill content in a slot, since s2 binds the slot to data rather than elements.
+If you want to use an alternate syntax in case you want to use real slots, use `data-key` in place of the `name` attribute.

 ## Name